 - Where the transfer is occasional and necessary in relation to a contract or a legal claim;

 - Where the transfer is made on the basis of an adequacy decision;

 - Where the transfer is subject to one or more appropriate safeguards for international transfers prescribed by applicable law; or

 - Where the transfer is necessary for the execution of a contract with you or in order to take steps at your request prior to entering into a contract.

 Please tell us promptly about any changes to the personal information you have voluntarily provided to us.
 This is particularly important with respect to your contact details.
-Please simply write to us at the postal address provided in our Contact Information below or contact our Privacy Manager by phone (+43 (0) 1 269 9293 0) or email (gdpr[at]webster.ac.at).
+Please simply write to us at the postal address provided in our Contact Information below or contact our Privacy Manager by phone (+43 (0) 1 269 9293 0) or email (firstname.lastname@example.org).